American cuisine: Pacific and Hawaiian cuisine

-Hawaii is often considered to be one of the most culturally diverse U.S. states, as well as being the only state with an Asian-majority population and one of the few places where United States territory extends into the tropics.
+Hawaii is often considered one of the most culturally diverse U.S. states, the only state with an Asian-majority population, and one of the few places where United States territory extends into the tropics.
 As a result, Hawaiian cuisine borrows elements of a variety of cuisines, particularly those of Asian and Pacific-rim cultures, as well as traditional native Hawaiian and a few additions from the American mainland.

-American influence in the last 150 years has brought cattle, goats, and sheep to the islands, introducing cheese, butter, and yogurt products, as well as crops like red cabbage.
+American influence over the last 150 years has brought cattle, goats, and sheep to the islands, introducing cheese, butter, and yogurt, as well as crops like red cabbage.